Conditional Akaike information under covariate shift with application to small area estimation: Application to small area estimation

-A typical example of the covariate shift situation appears in the small area prediction problem.
-The model for small area prediction supposes that the observed small area data have a finite population, which has the super-population model with random effects, one of which is the well-known NERM proposed by \citet{BHF88}.
+A typical example of the covariate shift situation appears in the small area estimation problem.
+The model for small area estimation supposes that the observed small area data have a finite population, which is assumed to be a realization of some super-population model with random effects, one of which is the well-known NERM proposed by \citet{BHF88}.

 Let $Y_{ik}$ and $\x_{ik}(j)$ denote the value of a characteristic of interest and its $p_j$-dimensional auxiliary variable for the $k$th unit of the $i$th area for $i=1,\dots,q$ and $k=1,\dots,N_i$.
 Note that $\x_{ik}(j)$ is a subvector of $\x_{ik}(\om)$, which is the vector of the explanatory variables in the full model $\om$, and we hereafter abbreviate the model index $j$ and write $\x_{ik}$ instead of $\x_{ik}(j)$, $p$ instead of $p_j$, etc. Then, the NERM is